Bobby Okereke

-Robert Nnanna Okereke (/oʊkərəˈkeɪ/ oh-kər-ə-KAY; born July 29, 1996) is an American professional football linebacker for the New York Giants of the National Football League (NFL).
+Robert Nnanna Okereke (/oʊkərəˈkeɪ/ oh-kər-ə-KAY; born July 29, 1996) is an American professional football outside linebacker for the Carolina Panthers of the National Football League (NFL).
 He played college football for the Stanford Cardinal and was selected by the Indianapolis Colts in the third round of the 2019 NFL draft.

 Early life

 Okereke was born in Santa Ana, California to parents who emigrated from Nigeria.
+At age 16, he became an Eagle Scout with Troop 243.
 He attended and played high school football at Foothill High School.

 College career

 Okereke attended and played college football at Stanford University.
 He redshirted as a freshman in 2014.
 He contributed on the field from 2015 to 2018.
 He recorded 227 total tackles (20.0 were for loss), 10.5 sacks, one interception (a 52-yard pick-six), eight passes defensed, one fumble recovery, and three forced fumbles.
 He was named Pac-12 Honorable Mention in 2017 and 2018.